 Prof Marie Fallon (Principal Investigator) – St Columba’s Hospice Chair of Palliative Medicine.

 Dr Joanna Bowden (Co-Principle Investigator) – Consultant in Palliative Care, NHS Fife.

 Dr Peter Hall (Co-Principle Investigator) – Reader in Oncology, Health Economics and Cancer Informatics.

-Dr Mahéva Vallet (Research Manager) – Edinburgh Cancer Informatics.
+Dr Mahéva Vallet (Senior Research Manager) – Edinburgh Cancer Informatics.